junqing-zhang/junqing-zhang.github.io/_pages/teaching-fyp.md

 Please find a list of the final year projects that I am supervising.
 Students are also welcome to propose their own projects.

+The final year projects that I am supervising usually
+* Use embedded systems such as Raspberry Pi, Arduino, FPGA, and software defined radio platforms
+* Build wireless applications, such as IoT, security, and sensing
+* Involve wireless technologies including WiFi, LoRa, ZigBee, Bluetooth
+* Require strong programming skills such as Python, C/C++, Matlab

 # 2020
 to be updated soon